albnsft/TreeBasedStockMarketDirection/README.md

 This project is an implementation of https://arxiv.org/abs/1605.00003

-Our results can be find in TreeBasedInvesting.pdf
+Our results are available in TreeBasedInvesting.pdf

 ### Authors